The 4 Best Cheese Factories in Switzerland: A Local's Guide

 Address for Emmental: Emmental Cheese Factory, Schaukäsereistrasse 6, 3416 Affoltern im Emmental, Switzerland

-Tip for Emmental: Rent an e-bike and take the cheese route for a picturesque journey through the hilly landscapes of Emmental.
+Stefan's Tip for Emmental: Rent an e-bike and take the cheese route for a beautiful journey through the hilly landscapes of Emmental.
 This route offers not only a visit to the cheese factory but also a chance to explore the beautiful countryside, dotted with traditional Swiss farms.
 Here are the specifics for the cheese route, including bike rental locations, a map, and directions on how to reach there.

 Address for Gruyère: Pringy, Pl. de la Gare 3, 1663 Gruyères, Switzerland